 Firstly, you can record videos and save them on multiple video formats along with audio inputs, which are best suited.
 Secondly, you have the option to either record a specific portion of the screen or the entire screen.

-To install Vokoscreen in the Ubuntu Operating system, Open Terminal (Ctrl + Alt + T), and run the following commands:
+To install Vokoscreen on the Ubuntu Operating system, Open Terminal (Ctrl + Alt + T), and run the following commands:

 sudo apt-get install vokoscreen